aws-samples/eks-workshop-v2/website/docs/security/secrets-management/secrets-manager/ascp.md

 manifests/modules/security/secrets-manager/secret-provider-class.yaml
 ```

 In the above resource, you have two main configurations that you should be focusing.
-So go head and create the resource.
+So go head and create the resource and explore those specifications.

 ```bash
 $ cat eks-workshop/modules/security/secrets-manager/secret-provider-class.yaml | envsubst | kubectl apply -f -